PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 07:50:42
+Last updated: 2024-04-06 07:51:52
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres